 Not really!
 Unlike our yellow Labradors – which come in a wide range of shades, the color chocolate is pretty consistent in puppyhood, and most chocolate Labs are quite similar in color.

-As the old hair dies it starts to lose some of its colour, and the dead hair is much paler than the glossy new coat that will soon appear.
+As the old hair dies it starts to lose some of its color, and the dead hair is much paler than the glossy new coat that will soon appear.

 And though some chocolate labs are darker than others, even when taking the stage of moult into account, variations between individuals are fairly small, with one very contentious exception.
 The Silver Labrador.